 Speculation and vacancy tax

-The speculation and vacancy tax is an annual tax based on how owners use residential properties in major urban areas in B.C. affected most by the current housing shortage crisis.
+The speculation and vacancy tax is an annual tax based on how owners use residential properties in areas in B.C. affected most by the current housing shortage crisis.

 Find out more about how the speculation and vacancy tax applies to you.